Reformulating Neural Operators in $d+1$ Dimensions for Embedding Evolution: Experiments

-\paragraph{Different Lifting and Recovering Operators} We explore a broader set of lifting and recovering operators we have discussed to test their impact on the output solution.
-Specifically, we fix $\mathcal{P}$ with a linear layer and vary the integration weights $\chi(p)$ for $\mathcal{Q}$.
-Tab.~\ref{tab:Q_implement} shows that all recovering designs proposed in Example~\ref{example_1} perform well on the heat equation, where the Mean and Linear can also be properly scaled since the symmetry of $w(p)$.
-Amazingly, some predefined recovering operators can still work on complex Darcy cases, where the complete evolution provides detailed local changes reflecting on $D_x$, see Fig.\ref{fig:over_p_darcy}.
-Combining results from Tab.~\ref{tab:Q_implement} and Tab.~\ref{tab:P_Q_combination} on 2D Darcy, we find that for functions with complex topology on $D_x$, a continuous non-linear transformation on $d+1$ dimensional signals, either after first lifting or before last recovering, can help it adjust the $d+1$ dimensional propagating structure.
-The best performance with MLP-Linear combination is consistent with the MLP-Linear implementation in Transolver \cite{24:Transolver} for handling complex topology.
+\paragraph{Different Lifting and Recovery Operators} We explore a broader set of lifting and recovery operators to test their impact on the output solution.
+Specifically, we fix $\mathcal{P}$ as a linear layer and vary the integration weights $\chi(p)$ for $\mathcal{Q}$.
+Table~\ref{tab:Q_implement} shows that all recovering designs perform well on the heat equation, where the Mean and Linear can also be properly scaled by the symmetry of $w(p)$.
+Some predefined recovery operators also remain effective on the more complex Darcy cases, suggesting that the learned \((d+1)\)-dimensional evolution can provide useful latent structure before the final integration over \(D_p\).
+Combining results from Table~\ref{tab:Q_implement} and Table~\ref{tab:P_Q_combination} on 2D Darcy, we find that for functions with complex topology on $D_x$, a nonlinear transformation on $(d+1)$-dimensional signals, either after the first lifting or before the last recovery, helps adjust the propagated \((d+1)\)-dimensional latent structure before recovery.
+The best performance with the MLP--Linear combination is consistent with the MLP--Linear implementation in Transolver \cite{24:Transolver} for handling complex topology.

-\paragraph{Ablation} We conduct a detailed ablation study on 2D Darcy (Tab.~\ref{tab:ablation}) to evaluate the contribution of different components.
-Removing both linear and non-linear residual layers causes a significant performance degradation, confirming their necessity for modeling complex $d+1$ dimensional evolution.
-Similarly, omitting the $p$ differential operator in the Fourier domain $\tilde{A}$ or the bias term $b$ from the auxiliary dimension dynamics results in higher errors, where the introduced $\tilde{A}$ contributes more to the model prediction.
-Finally, we separate the contributions of the global and local propagators.
-The global propagator captures long-range dependencies, while the local propagator refines predictions in regions with sharp transitions, corresponding to the scale of rebounded errors after masking one of them and keeping another.
+\paragraph{Ablation} We conduct a detailed ablation study on 2D Darcy (Table~\ref{tab:ablation}) to evaluate the contribution of different components.
+Removing both linear and nonlinear residual layers causes a significant performance degradation, indicating their importance for modeling complex \((d+1)\)-dimensional evolution.
+Omitting either the Fourier-\(p\) branch \(\widetilde A\) or the raw-\(p\) branch \(B\) also increases the error, suggesting that both coordinate views are useful in this setting.
+Finally, we separate the contributions of the global and local propagators: the global propagator captures long-range dependencies, while the local propagator refines predictions in regions with sharp transitions, as reflected by the increase in error when the corresponding component is removed.